paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-023-development-and-control-of-atomic-energy.md

 **(d) Terms**

 (1) Except as provided under paragraph (2), the members of the Board shall serve for terms of five years.
-Members of the Board may be reappointed.
+A member may be reappointed for a second term only if the member was confirmed by the Senate more than two years into the member’s first term.
+A member may not be reappointed for a third term.

 (2) Of the members first appointed—